 - El Matador State Beach in Malibu California

-- Many Northern California beaches like Santa Cruz, Monterey, and Fort Bragg and Pismo Beach-Shell Beach have been reported as having sea glass.
+- Many Northern California beaches like Santa Cruz, Monterey, Benicia, Pillar Point (Northern End and you have to climb down cliffs), Aptos and Fort Bragg and Pismo Beach-Shell Beach have been reported as having sea glass.

 - Redondo Beach, California near Palos Verdes Estates